franck44/evm-dis/README.md

 The CFGs can be _formally verified_ using a Dafny proof object.

 The project is written in Dafny but Dafny's backends can be used to generate some target code in several languages.
-To begin with we have generated artefacts in **Python, Java, JS** and **C#** (Dotnet) code.
+To begin with we have generated artefacts in **Python, Java and **C#** (Dotnet) code.
 So you don't need to install Dafny to use the disassembler, you can run the Python or java versions provided in the `build/libs`.

 ### Disassemble the bytecode in a file